sidekickrobotics/MistyTwoSkills/README.md

 Note: These Misty Skills are ALL experimental and in development.
 My Misty II is _<3 months old_

-**obstacleDrive** - Misty detects and drives around an obstacle
+**driveObstacle** - Misty detects and drives around an obstacle

+**getHousePowerUse** - Misty connects to power meter and displays present power usage level

+**getWeather** - updated External Request to use weatherstack instead of APIXU

+**myMistyDance** - Holding program for different dance moves

 **nodYesNo** - Misty performs external request then nods based on returned value

-**getWeather** - updated External Request to use weatherstack instead of APIXU
+**pretendCoinToss** - Misty acts out a coin toss and says heads or tails

 **whoForHalloween** - Misty suggests different costumes

-**pretendCoinToss** - Misty acts out a coin toss and says heads or tails